Reader Story: Lindsay, Tesco

-Lindsay Kennedy, Tesco Community Champion at Heswall, attended the ALA workshop in Liverpool on 23rd August and Masterclass in February, and has since gone on to facilitate fortnightly shared reading sessions for older people in Fairfield Nursing Home close to her store:
+Lindsay, Tesco Community Champion at Heswall, attended the A Little, Aloud workshop in Liverpool followed by a Masterclass a few months later, and has since gone on to facilitate fortnightly Shared Reading session for older people in Fairfield Nursing Home close to her store.
+This her Reader Story in her own words: